Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization

-\RUNAUTHOR{Daryalal, Arslan, and Bodur} \RUNTITLE{Primal and Dual Decision Rules For MSARO} \TITLE{ Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization} \ARTICLEAUTHORS{} \ABSTRACT{In this work, we design primal and dual bounding methods for multistage adjustable robust optimization (\MSARO) problems by adapting two decision rules rooted in the stochastic programming literature.
-This approach approximates the primal and dual formulations of an \MSARO{} problem with two-stage models.
-From the primal perspective, this is achieved by applying two-stage decision rules that restrict the functional forms of a certain subset of decision variables.
-We present sufficient conditions under which the well-known constraint-and-column generation algorithm can be used to solve the primal approximation with finite convergence guarantees.
-From the dual side, we introduce a distributionally robust dual problem for {\MSARO} models using their nonanticipative Lagrangian dual and then apply linear decision rules on the Lagrangian multipliers.
-For this dual approximation, we present a monolithic bilinear program valid for continuous recourse problems, and a cutting-plane method for mixed-integer recourse problems.
-Our framework is general-purpose and does not require strong assumptions such as a stage-wise independent uncertainty set, and can consider integer recourse variables.
-Computational experiments on newsvendor, location-transportation, and capital budgeting problems show that our bounds yield considerably smaller optimality gaps compared to the existing methods. } \KEYWORDS{Optimization under uncertainty, Robust optimization, Decision rules}
+\RUNAUTHOR{Daryalal, Arslan, and Bodur} \RUNTITLE{Primal and Dual Decision Rules For MSARO} \TITLE{ Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization} \ARTICLEAUTHORS{} \ABSTRACT{In this work, we design primal and dual bounding methods for multistage adaptive robust optimization (\MSARO) problems {\crev motivated by} two decision rules rooted in the stochastic programming literature.
+From the primal perspective, this is achieved by applying decision rules that restrict the functional forms of {\crev only} a certain subset of decision variables {\crev resulting in an approximation of {\MSARO} as a two-stage adjustable robust optimization problem.
+We leverage the two-stage robust optimization literature in the solution of this approximation.
+From the dual perspective, decision rules are applied to the Lagrangian multipliers of a Lagrangian dual of {\MSARO}, resulting in a two-stage stochastic optimization problem.
+As the quality of the resulting dual bound depends on the distribution chosen when developing the dual formulation, we define a distribution optimization problem with the aim of optimizing the obtained bound and develop solution methods tailored to the nature of the recourse variables.} Our framework is general-purpose and does not require strong assumptions such as a stage-wise independent uncertainty set, and can consider integer recourse variables.
+Computational experiments on newsvendor, location-transportation, and capital budgeting problems show that our bounds yield considerably smaller optimality gaps compared to the existing methods.